pbredenberg/vibe-coding-resources/task-instructions.md

-This is a {framework} add that uses {library}.
+This is a {framework} that uses {library}.
 Note {doumentation files} for details of how the project is put together.

 In {path/tofile} I want to accomplish X, Y, and Z (be detailed and specific about what you want and how you want it done).